alttester/AltTester-Unity-SDK/Docs/source/pages/overview.md

 - integrate with Appium tests for the ability to interact with native elements
 - visualize input actions during test execution
 - see test results and reports inside the Unity Editor
+- generate XML test report from the Editor Window

 ## How it works